HuyVu0508/song-popularity-durability-analyzing/README.md

 - Exponentially propotional to BillBoard ranking when it was released.
 The higher the rank was, the more popular now.
 - Exponentially inversely proportional with the time it was released.
 The older the song is, the less popular now.

-We then take log of the equation to make it a linear equation, and then use linear regression to compute the fittest variables.
+We then take log of the equation to make it a linear equation, and then use linear regression to compute the fitting variables.
 The model fitted is illustrated in the image below:
 ![Optional Text](../master/illustrations/github_pic1.JPG)